nktice/AMD-AI/Mixtral.md

 # Mixtral on Oobabooga [ ROCm ]
 Mixtral is a model from Mistral AI - more info here : https://www.youtube.com/watch?v=WjiX3lCnwUI

+2023-12-18 - It appears that exllamav2 and Oobabooga have integrated functionality to support Mixtral and its Mixture of Experts (MoE) arrangements.
+As such the following is optional, and may be out of date, it is however left here as it may be of interest and benefit.

 ## AutoGPTQ
 2023-12-15 - AutoGPTQ has added support for Mixtral models ( GPTQ only )
 Here is the github page for AutoGPTQ where there's more details. https://github.com/PanQiWei/AutoGPTQ - If you need other architectures that's the place to look for what to do...

 Activate conda environment
 ```bash